The pages below explain how to access and use the CACDS high-performance computing environment.

 The Opuntia system has different file systems which provide different levels of disk storage, I/O performance and file permanence.
 Find information on I/O optimization, disk quotas and purging.

-Example demonstrating how to use CACDS resources.
+Example demonstrating how to debug on CACDS resources.

 View software installed on Opuntia and how to manage software access using GNU modules.